 The municipality owns substantial amount of land for both residential and industrial development.
 The CBD is well developed and is spreading along the main arterials.
-The extent to which it is growing along the NII towards Mahwelereng is a response to the needs and demand of the lower income areas.
+The extent to which it is growing along the N11 towards Mahwelereng is a response to the needs and demand of the lower income areas.
 There is sufficient land available for business development.
 However, in the light of Mokopane's role as regional centre and its economic profile, the CBD should be allowed to respond to increased demand from regional business facilities.
-In giving effect to implementation of Mokopane's role as a regional center as identified in the SDF 2009, council has taken a resolution to development a Regional Shopping Mall and Motor City along the RIOI next to the Game Breeding Center on the norther entrance of the town and is in the processes of conduction feasibility study for development of the mixed use development on the southern entrance of the town and the shopping complex on the western entrance of the town opposite the engine garage.
+In giving effect to implementation of Mokopane's role as a regional center as identified in the SDF 2009, council has taken a resolution to development a Regional Shopping Mall and Motor City along the R101 next to the Game Breeding Center on the northern entrance of the town.
+The below shows the land owned by the municipality and the envisaged development proposal are indicated in the table underneath.